pharo-open-documentation/pharo-wiki/General/HowToRunPharoFromCommandLine.md

 ./pharo-ui Pharo8.image
 ```

-If you do not want that pharo pops-up a user interface you can invoke it as follows:
+If you do not want Pharo displaying a user interface as a pop-up, you can invoke it as follows:

 ```bash
 ./pharo Pharo8.image